GlitcherOG/SSX-Level-Viewer/README.md

 - Make way to dismiss notifcation/Nofication Sounds

 ## Todo Change
-- Fix Instance High/Low XYZ (Patched but its possible that it does need animation data)
 - Redo Dropdown Menus so it auto adds hide menu
 - Tweak Toggle Object Script
 - Scroll wheel to have variable speed
-- Limit Mouse Look so camera doesnt freak out
 - Settings for keybindings
 - Open File for Settings Page

 ## Todo BugFixes
-- Fix Mesh Generation Spline
+- Fix Mesh Generation Spline with rounded object

 ## Todo in Later Update
 - Custom File Opener
 - Auto Updater
 - Fix UI Scaling
 - Controller Camera Movement
-- Edge Selector
+- Edge Selector Patch
 - Point Combine
 - fix Point Colliders, Fix Selection tool it seems to be very broken the further you get from 0,0,0 (While fixed by changing scale want to see if theres a better way)